akankshaThalner511/AkankshaThalner/README.md

 Applied

-Spring Security and deployed services on AWS EC2/RDS.
+Spring Security, and deployed services on AWS EC2/RDS.

 Core Payment Integration System

-A secure and scalable payment integration system using
+A secure and scalable payment system developed in a

-Java Spring Boot in a microservices architecture hosted on AWS.
+microservices architecture.

+Integrated

+Trustly Deposit API, implemented payment tracking, and built a robust error handling system.